justinmiller24/whosball/README.md

 ## Setup
 The basic setup will be a foosball table and a camera connected to a Raspberry Pi.
 This will allow for image detection to be able to detect the position and velocity of the foosball in real time.
-This information will be fed into the main script, which will be running 24/7 and will allow the Raspberry Pi to control linear and rotary motors that are connected to the rods on one side of the foosball table.
+This information will serve as input to the main script, which in turn, will control the motors connected to the each rod to actually move the players.
+Each rod has two motors attached, one for linear motion (lateral) and one for rotational motion (kicking).

+The main AI script will track everything in real time, so we can also output a "preview" of what the computer sees, as seen here:

 ![Screenshot](media/screenshot.png)